 The GEO Group Contends that the State is Violating Federal Law

 The GEO Group has filed a lawsuit against Governor Gavin Newsom, Attorney General Xavier Becerra, and the State of California.
 In its legal complaint, the billion dollar private prison company alleges that California is undermining the federal government by attempting to eliminate congressionally funded immigration detention centers.
 It argues that the state is overstepping its legal authority.
 The company is seeking a simple remedy: It wants the court to block California’s ban on private immigration detention centers.

 Lawmakers and Immigration Activists are Standing Firm

 The California legislators that support the bill and immigration rights advocates are standing behind the new law.
 They argue that the GEO Group’s legal challenge is without merit.
 California Assemblyman Rob Bonta, the lead sponsor of the bill, noted that the lawsuit was expected.
 He called it a “desperate attempt” by a dying industry to save itself.
 Mr. Bonta made clear that the bill does not preclude U.S. Immigration and Customs Enforcement (ICE) from detaining immigrants in California.
 Indeed, he acknowledged that California does not have that legal authority.
 However, he argues that the state does have the authority to prevent ICE from outsourcing detention to for-profit corporations that are likely to cut corners and mistreat detainees.

 At the Goldstein Immigration Lawyers, we are proud to provide personalized, reliable legal guidance to immigrants and their loved ones.
-To arrange a completely confidential review of your situation, please call us now at (213) 262-2000.
+To arrange a completely confidential review of your situation, please call us now.
 We represent clients in Los Angeles and all around the surrounding region, including in Alhambra, Santa Monica, Cerritos, and Inglewood.